The Talking Hut

 Middens on Cape Otway reveal the varied diet of the Gadubanud.
 Most middens contain fragments of turban shells, abalone, periwinkle, elephant fish, chiton, beaked mussel and limpets.
 Eels and ducks were also eaten.

 New Zealand spinach was a common vegetable and many tubers and berries were available.
 Bark canoes were used in the rivers, lakes, estuaries and along the coast.
 Early ship’s logs reported Indigenous people sailing close to shore in this region.
 (Pascoe & Harwood 1997)

 Local Gadubanud and other Indigenous people retain a strong connection to these places.
 Some historical records indicate the Gadubanud were considered to be ‘wild’ by the Kirrae Wurrung to the west and the Wathaurong to the north-east, although it is believed they had a connection with the Gulidjan to the north.

 It is known that the Gadubanud traded spear wood for Mt William green stone when tribes from a wide area of Victoria met for traditional ceremonies at Mt Noorat, Mt Napier and Gariwerd.
 Many sites and spiritual links remain today.

-Many Indigenous people were killed by early European explorers and settlers who were claiming and clearing land for pasture and infrastructure in the 19th century.
-Indigenous women were raped and a massacre took place at Blanket Bay near the Lightstation.
-(Pers.
+Many Indigenous people were killed by early European explorers and settlers who were claiming and clearing land for pasture and infrastructure in the 19th century (Pers.
 Comm., Harradine 2000)